Netcracker/KubeMarine/documentation/Troubleshooting.md

 ## Long Pulling of Images

-**Symptoms**: Pods stuck in the ContainerCreating status for a long time.
-There are messages in the events that the pulling took few minutes or more:
+**Symptoms**: Pods are stuck in the ContainerCreating status for a long time.
+There are messages in the events that the pulling took a few minutes or more.

 ```
 Successfully pulled image "<image_name>" in 12m37.752058078s
 ```

-**Root cause**: By default kubelet pulls images one by one.
-One slow pulling may stuck all the pullings on the node.
+**Root cause**: By default, kubelet pulls images one by one.
+One slow pulling may trap all the pullings on the node.

-**Solution**: Add the `--serialize-image-pulls=false` parameter to kubelet for use of parallel image pulls.
+**Solution**: Add the `--serialize-image-pulls=false` parameter to kubelet to use parallel image pulls.
-**Note**: We recommend not changing the default value (--serialize-image-pulls=true) on nodes that run docker daemon with version < 1.9 or an aufs storage backend
+**Note**: It is recommended not to change the default value (--serialize-image-pulls=true) on nodes that run docker daemon with version < 1.9 or an aufs storage backend.

 ## No Pod-to-Pod Traffic for Some Nodes with more than one network interface